wmbenedetto/DropletJS.Class/README.md

 ### Creating a class

-To create a new class, you simply call Ron.create() and pass it an object literal containing the class properties and methods.
+To create a new class, simply call Ron.create() and pass it an object literal containing the class properties and methods.

-If you include a `construct` method, it will automatically be called when the class is instantiated.
+If you include an optional `construct` method, it will automatically be called when the class is instantiated.

 ```javascript
 /**